-While the overall flavour resembles a very milky chocolate shake, it is perhaps the vitamins and minerals that add the salty flavour.
+While the overall flavour resembles a very milky chocolate shake, it is but it has a somewhat bitter taste.
 It keeps you drinking the shake, but it does not leave you with the most agreeable aftertaste.
 I should give them the benefit of the doubt, since it could be something to do with this specific batch.

 On the other hand the texture is great; silky and smooth, so no complaints in that regard.
 I felt quite bloated after drinking the whole bottle, so it does a really good job at filling you up.

 This is was the positive note.
 Despite the fact that I tend to like chocolate flavoured drinks better, I would say I like Liquid Meal Vanilla better.
 It’s nothing out of the ordinary, but a pretty milky shake.
 In fact, it’s not as strong or sweet as I would’ve expected.
 However, this makes it really easy to drink and leaves you with a nice aftertaste.

 I would say it is a 7 out of 10.
 Good base layer, but there’s room for improvement.